 I led him to a nearby counter where the tapas featured mounds of spiralized fish atop toasted bread.
 “Fish noodles?”

-“Yea… it was messy to eat.
-I spilled like half, but very tastey.”
+“Yea… it was messy to eat, but tastey.”

 “I’ll take your word for it.
 So you like to dance?”

-He told me I reminded him of this woman he’d been madly in love with while residing in Japan many years ago.
-“Big hair, wild woman.”
-Oh God!
-Don’t tell me he has a Black girl fetish, I thought to myself, completely annoyed by the ignorance of his privilege.
-He continued, “she was fierce!
+After a few moments of awkward sips and attempts to avoid eye contact, he told me I reminded him of this woman he’d been madly in love with, many years ago, while working out of Japan.
+“Big hair, wild woman,” he began.
+There was definitely an internal eye-roll if this woman was an example of some black girl fetish.
+My guard was all the way up at this point.
+“She was fierce!
 We traveled the world together.
 A whirlwind, truly!
 She had my heart and she knew it too.
-I’d had many lovers all over, but none like her.
+I’ve had many lovers all over, but none like her.
 There even came a point where I didnt want to return home to Sydney.
-My eldest son ended up finding out about Faye and threatened to expose my affair to my wife…”
+My son ended up finding out about her and threatened to expose my affair to my wife…”

 “OH MY GOD!”
 Nope, still talking out loud, Anaïs.

+I felt sick.
 “So where is she now?”
+I asked innocently.